lightstep/opentelemetry-examples/telegraf/mqtt/README.md

 docker compose exec client mosquitto_pub -h broker -t test/topic -m '[{"key1": 9, "key2": 13}]'
 ```

-## View the Results in Lightstep
+## View the Results in Cloud Observability

-For a message like what the demo illustrated in the last message we should find a metric in Lightstep named `mqtt_consumer_key1`.
+For a message like what the demo illustrated in the last message we should find a metric in Cloud Observability named `mqtt_consumer_key1`.
 It will have keys for host which is the container id, topic which we set as "test/topic", and instrumentation.name.